 - Relationship Predictions Carefully consider your latent variable and the other latent variables in the Figure 1 model.
 Using logic, theory, or research, make a prediction about which 3 latent variables are likely to be most strongly related, either positively or negatively, with your latent variable.
 A brief literature review of variables related to your latent variable will be helpful here, although you do not have to report this review.
-It is likely the literature you review to find other scales for your latent variable will include other variables that are related.
+It is likely the literature review to find additional measures of your latent variable will include related variables.
 While a literature review is not required, do provide citations to support your predictions and include a brief one sentence explanation.
 Include these predictions in your item draft submission.
 Relationship predictions will be used to assess evidence for construct validity of your items.
-Below are examples of variables that are expected to be related to test anxiety. - a.
-Test Anxiety and Academic Self-efficacy negatively related; logic suggest those with more academic confidence would have less anxiety, and prior research shows these two variables are

-- negatively related (e.g., Roick, J., & Ringeisen, T. 2017.
+Below are examples of variables that are expected to relate to test anxiety. - a.
+Test Anxiety and Academic Self-efficacy negatively related; logic suggest those with more academic confidence would have less anxiety, and prior research shows these two variables are negatively related (e.g., Roick, J., & Ringeisen, T. 2017.
 Self-efficacy, test anxiety, and academic success: A longitudinal validation.
 International Journal of Educational Research, 83, 84-93.). - Test Anxiety and Grades negatively related; logically one would expect grades to be lower for those who suffer greater anxiety, especially if the anxiety debilitating (Rana, R., & Mahmood, N. (2010).
 The relationship between test anxiety and academic achievement.
 Bulletin of Education and Research, 32(2), 63-74.). - c.
 Test Anxiety and Distractibility positively related; those who are more easily distracted during tests are more likely to have greater levels of test anxiety (Alting, T., & Markham, R. (1993).
 Text anxiety and distractibility.
 Journal of Research in Personality.). - Lastly, include references of material used in development of your items (i.e., any scales or articles used from which item wording was selected).
-Include as attachments to your submission copies of sources used to develop items (e.g., if you used Menon 2001, include copy of Menon's 2001 article as an attachment).
-You do not have to include copies of sources used to make relationship predictions.
-Google Scholar (https://scholar.google.com) is a good tool for finding published studies since it provides a link those studies with online documents.
+Include also links to those references; either links to the document or to the abstract.
+Google Scholar (https://scholar.google.com) is a good tool for finding published studies since it often provides a link those studies with online documents.